 The MA Program

-The MA requires 24 semester hours of coursework and a written examination.
-The program is designed so that a full-time student can complete these requirements within one calendar year of study - Fall, Spring, and two Summer sessions with a degree conferrel in August.
+The MA requires 30 semester hours of coursework and a written examination.
+The program is designed so that a full-time student can complete these requirements in a year and a half of study - Fall, Spring, one summer course, and the following Fall with a degree conferral in December.
 Part-time students must complete all requirements for the degree within four years.

 A. Program Requirements:

-- Two elective courses, for a total of twenty-four hours.
+Four elective courses, for a total of thirty hours.

 If you are required to take certain undergraduate courses as a condition of admission, they have priority over all other program requirements.
 Undergraduate courses (those on the 300-level) cannot satisfy the distribution requirements outlined above (for example, English 340, Victorian Literature, cannot fill the post-1800 requirement but it can be an elective in literature), and only one undergraduate course may count toward the MA.